kimnewzealand/agent-tutorial/README.md

 > [The Hugging Face Model Hub is a repository where you can find pre-trained models for a wide range of tasks, such as natural language processing (NLP), computer vision, audio processing, and more.](https://huggingface.co/models)

-The API Key is free so this is a convenient source of models to learn on.
+The API Key include a free credits quota so this is a convenient source of models to learn on.